HIV and Adolescents and Young Adults

 - High rates of STIs among youth.
 An STI increases the risk of getting or spreading HIV.

+Adolescents who are at risk for acquiring HIV can benefit from pre-exposure prophylaxis (PrEP).
+The word “prophylaxis” means to prevent or control the spread of an infection or disease.
 PrEP is used by people without HIV who are at high risk of being exposed to HIV through sex or injection drug use.
-PrEP medicines are not for people that already have HIV.
+PrEP medicines are not for people who already have HIV.

 Can adolescents get PrEP medications?

-For detailed information about the use of PrEP in adolescents see the CDC’s Preexposure Prophylaxis for Prevention of HIV Acquisition Among Adolescents: Clinical Considerations, 2020.
+For detailed information about the use of PrEP in adolescents, see the CDC’s Preexposure Prophylaxis for Prevention of HIV Acquisition Among Adolescents: Clinical Considerations, 2020.

 What factors affect HIV treatment in AYA?